ycollet/jackmidilogger/README.md

 * Comment
 * Clock ticks are not displayed, should they ?
 * Display manufacturer when SysEx received
-* Take a look at what can be translated with MPE or MIDI-CLI
+* Take a look at what can be translated with MPE or MIDI CI

 ## Prerequisites
 ```